spagnuolocarmine/playground-mpi/markdowns/cap1/intro_hw.md

-# GETTING STARTED
+# Let's Start to REALLY have fun MPI

-Perhaps the first program that many of us saw was some variant of the “hello, world” program in Kernighan and Ritchie’s classic text.
+Perhaps the first program that many of us saw was some variant of the “hello, world” program in **Kernighan and Ritchie’s** classic text.

 ```c
 #include <stdio.h>